Readings: Book of Exodus 17:8-13; Second Letter of Saint Paul to Timothy 3:14-4:2;

 The Lord loves us without measure and calls us to intensify the bonds of love between individuals and families, communities and nations, to form in Christ one body.
 We are called to do this everywhere and at all times, never losing patience, as Saint Paul asks of Timothy in the second lesson at Mass today.

-We come to church to worship our God, pray for our needs, and those of the entire world.
+We come to church to worship God, to pray for our needs, and those of the entire world.
 We may feel fragile and insignificant, not capable of making an impact by our seemingly small lives or efforts.
-But God accepts each and every one of us, with outstretched hands, and is always ready to hear and answer us with grace that never fails.
+However, God accepts each and every one of us, with outstretched hands, and is always ready to hear and answer us with grace that never fails.
 Let us rejoice in this great gift from a God who loves us with infinite love.